Paraphrases of Erasmus

 The Paraphrases were Latin Biblical paraphrases, rewritings of the Gospels by Desiderius Erasmus.
 Composed between 1517 and 1524, Erasmus occasionally revised them until his death in 1536.

-In 1547, Edward VI of England ordered an English-language version to be displayed in all parish churches.
-The translation was overseen by Nicholas Udall, with the future Queen Mary, Edward's half-sister, contributing.
+In 1547, King Edward VI of England ordered an English-language version to be displayed in all parish churches.
+The translation was overseen by Nicholas Udall, with the future Queen Mary I, Edward's half-sister, contributing.

 Composition and publication history

 Erasmus began publishing the Latin-language Paraphrases with the Pauline Epistles.
-The paraphrase of Romans was published in quarto by Flemish printer Dirk Martens in Louvain in November 1517 and reprinted by Erasmus's friend Johann Froben in January of the following year.
+The paraphrase of Romans was published in quarto by Flemish printer Dirk Martens in Leuven in November 1517 and reprinted by Erasmus's friend Johann Froben in January of the following year.
 It sold well and was soon reprinted in octavo.

 Corinthians (both epistles) was published by Martens in February 1519 and reprinted in Basel by Froben in March.
 Galatians appeared later that year, with editions from both publishers.
 The remaining Epistles followed in 1520 and 1521, the last to appear being Hebrews.